yusefnapora/pixelbook-linux/README.md

 # Installing "real" linux on a Google Pixelbook

-This repo documents the process of replacing ChromeOs on a stock [Google Pixelbook][pixelbook_product_page] with a "real" linux distribution.
+This repo documents the process of replacing ChromeOS on a stock [Google Pixelbook][pixelbook_product_page] with a "real" linux distribution.
 It also contains an automated configuration script that will fix things that are broken in a stock install, like sound, display and keyboard backlights, touchpad sensitivity, etc.